nvim-neorocks/sample-luarocks-plugin/README.md

 # Getting Started

-Pushing your Neovim plugin to luarocks is a very simple process.
+Pushing your Neovim plugin to luarocks is a very simple process, so let's get going!

 ## Setting up a Luarocks Account